 In Paper Town, our working title, we follow Pat, the president, and Chris, vice president, as they navigate the decision, the purchase, and how they run an industrial business in a challenging time for American industry.

-We interviewed paper makers at Schweitzer Mauduit, the other company with a deep local history, at Meadwestvaco, now Onyx, and other people in town, as well as historians and a buyers and seller of used paper machines.
+We interview paper makers at Schweitzer Mauduit, the other company with a deep local history, and other people in town, as well as historians and a buyers and seller of used paper machines.

-In the process, we learn about the deep 200-year history of paper making in this town, Lee, Massachusetts.
-The victories and challenges faced by the early paper makers in a town that once had 24 mills are placed side by side with, challenges and victories that Onyx, (the mill owned by Pat and Chris) sees today.
+In the process, we learn about the deep 200-year history of paper making in this town.
+And the victories and challenges faced by the early paper makers in a town that once had 24 mills are placed side by side with challenges and victories that Onyx, (the mill owned by Pat and Chris) sees today.